-Hot Water Heater-A hot water heater is an available option on some FASTech models.
-When the engines are operating, hot engine coolant is circulated through a coil in the water heater, heating the fresh water.
+Hot Water Heater- When the engines are operating, hot engine coolant is circulated through a coil in the water heater, heating the fresh water.
 Refer to Specifications, in Section 3, for your hot water tank capacity.

 The water heater operates on 110V AC power.
-To operate the water heater, the AC/DC panel must be supplied with 110Vpower and the AC panel switch labeled WATER HEATER must be ON.
+To operate the water heater, the AC/DC panel must be supplied with 110V power and the AC panel switch labeled WATER HEATER must be ON.